-The use of this method may not be permitted under existing Treasury Regulations; however, this method appears to be consistent with proposed Treasury Regulations issued during 2009.
+Although simplifying conventions are contemplated by the Code and most publicly traded partnerships use similar simplifying conventions, the use of this method may not be permitted under existing Treasury Regulations.
+The Treasury Department has issued proposed Treasury Regulations that would permit publicly traded partnerships to adopt certain simplifying conventions similar to the ones adopted by us.
+These proposed Treasury Regulations, however, are applicable to publicly traded partnerships formed after the date these proposed Treasury Regulations are adopted in final form and thus would not apply to us.
 Accordingly, tax counsel is unable to opine on the validity of this method of allocating income and deductions between unitholders.
 We use this method because it is not administratively feasible to make these allocations on a more frequent basis.
 If this method is not allowed under the Treasury Regulations, or only applies to transfers of less than all of the unitholder's interest, our taxable income or losses might be reallocated among the unitholders.
 We are authorized to revise our method of allocation between unitholders, as well as among unitholders whose interests vary during a taxable year, to conform to a method permitted under future Treasury Regulations.